wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 <p class=fip id=p11>
 11. It cannot be emphasised too often that correcting perception is merely a temporary expedient.
 ²It is necessary only because misperception is a block to knowledge, while accurate perception is a stepping-stone towards it.
-³The whole value of right perception lies in the inevitable realisation that <em>all</em> perception is unnecessary.
+³The whole value of right perception lies in the inevitable realisation that *all* perception is unnecessary.
 ⁴This removes the block entirely.
 ⁵You may ask how this is possible as long as you appear to be living in this world.
 ⁶That is a reasonable question.